artalar/reatom/docs/src/pages/index.md

 }
 ```

-The whole logic definition is only about 15 LoC, what is the count would be in a different library?
-The most impressed thing is that the overhead is only [6KB (gzip)](https://bundlejs.com/?q=%28import%29%40reatom%2Fframework%2C%28import%29%40reatom%2Fnpm-react&treeshake=%5B%7B%0A++atom%2CcreateCtx%2ConUpdate%2CreatomAsync%2Csleep%2CwithAbort%2CwithDataAtom%2CwithRetryAction%2C%7D%5D%2C%5B%7B+useAtom+%7D%5D&share=MYewdgzgLgBBCmBDATsAFgQSiAtjAvDItjgBQBE5ANDOQiulruQJQDcAUKJLAGbxR0ASQgQArvAgEYyJCQwQAnmGClESlTFLAoADxoBHCckUAuOFGQBLMAHMWBAHwwA3hxhEA7oiuwIAG3h4AAdSACYAVgAGdncYbmhXGF94HCkAX2lEb18YfkE0EXFJDGCrUiN4ExodXQA6bksQf0DkWI9ZKDFkMGSoVIhOdJpyfOFRCQhWOrLg%2BFI4z180ABFiRCYyAG0AXRYqReWMACMQZChSFwtkYnhbM1p-dSgAWhsXpbByGHT9w6g0AAlAQmDA6KzgS5xDzgYEAK3gOnM2j0NCqyDO5kQYEUNE61kkDnwjmhHhg6LOAH46jhJBBELZ4HUbMB-GIACaSCg3fowfxWHC%2BVikskwSkwACMUSiMAAVDAALLENA0mykaJRPEgqySOXysIsEVk8wvCUHDy-A6xcAAVWC7NupHoqEwJBoY0KE0JnA48F0wTOsCuwFktwAwqiYGIEJsfmwgA) and you not limited only for network cache, Reatom is enough powerful and expression for describing any kind of states.
+The whole logic definition is only about 15 LoC, what would the count be in a different library?
+The most impressive thing is that the overhead is only [6KB (gzip)](https://bundlejs.com/?q=%28import%29%40reatom%2Fframework%2C%28import%29%40reatom%2Fnpm-react&treeshake=%5B%7B%0A++atom%2CcreateCtx%2ConUpdate%2CreatomAsync%2Csleep%2CwithAbort%2CwithDataAtom%2CwithRetryAction%2C%7D%5D%2C%5B%7B+useAtom+%7D%5D&share=MYewdgzgLgBBCmBDATsAFgQSiAtjAvDItjgBQBE5ANDOQiulruQJQDcAUKJLAGbxR0ASQgQArvAgEYyJCQwQAnmGClESlTFLAoADxoBHCckUAuOFGQBLMAHMWBAHwwA3hxhEA7oiuwIAG3h4AAdSACYAVgAGdncYbmhXGF94HCkAX2lEb18YfkE0EXFJDGCrUiN4ExodXQA6bksQf0DkWI9ZKDFkMGSoVIhOdJpyfOFRCQhWOrLg%2BFI4z180ABFiRCYyAG0AXRYqReWMACMQZChSFwtkYnhbM1p-dSgAWhsXpbByGHT9w6g0AAlAQmDA6KzgS5xDzgYEAK3gOnM2j0NCqyDO5kQYEUNE61kkDnwjmhHhg6LOAH46jhJBBELZ4HUbMB-GIACaSCg3fowfxWHC%2BVikskwSkwACMUSiMAAVDAALLENA0mykaJRPEgqySOXysIsEVk8wvCUHDy-A6xcAAVWC7NupHoqEwJBoY0KE0JnA48F0wTOsCuwFktwAwqiYGIEJsfmwgA) and you are not limited to network cache, Reatom is powerful and expressive enough for describing any kind of state.

 <!-- Reatom is a mix of all best from MobX and Redux.
 It processes immutable data by separated atoms and use single global store, which make dataflow controllable and predictable, but granular and efficient. -->